History of Telemachus: the Monk Who Ended the Roman Gladiatorial Games – January 1, A.D. 404

 January 1, A.D.
 404, marked the last known gladiatorial games in Rome.
 What part did an obscure Christian monk from the East play in this epic change in Roman entertainment?

-This is the story of St. Telemachus, whose festival is celebrated on January 1 and has been remembered throughout the last 1600 years.
+This is the story of St. Telemachus, whose festival is celebrated today and has been remembered throughout the last 1600 years.

 You may have never heard of the name.
-Or you know it as the name of the son of Homer’s Odysseus (Ulysses,) who was tutored and protected by Mentor, his father’s trusted counselor, while his father was away fighting the Trojan War.
+Or you know it as the name of the son of Homer’s Odysseus (Ulysses,) who was tutored and protected by Mentor while his father was away fighting the Trojan War.

 Here’s the background of the little-known monk, how he brought an end to the Imperial gladiatorial games, and how the story has been adapted over the centuries until it was used less than 40 years ago by a President at an international event.